noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

     - allows connectivity between the subnets in the same VPC
   - you can add a VPC endpoint for private connection between your VPC and other AWS services
   - you can have a route for VPC peering connection between your databases and other VPCs so that the traffic just communicates over private IPv4 address.
-- all resources within a VPC live inside

 ### Gateways